KazeemHamzat/NHSEngland-IG-BACKUP/backup/guides/NHSE-Design-and-Development-Approach2/Home/Assurance---Endorsement/Clinical-and-Technical-Assurance.page.md

 The assurance process promotes consistency in FHIR assets across different healthcare programmes and use cases to support interoperability.
 There is a risk that programmes might develop FHIR assets which conflict with previous design decisions.
 This process ensures that the design decisions agreed previously are consistently applied, and any reasons for divergence are documented and justified in a transparent way.
 FHIR assets should be UK Core unless there is a valid requirement to create NHS England constrained version.
 ________________________________________
 ## What is FHIR Clinical and Technical Assurance?
 In the FHIR Clinical and Technical Assurance process, a team of subject matter experts map use case specific clinical information models from NHS England program a to define if and what constraints are needed on the UK Core for these use cases.
-This mapping may produce a “profile” of the UK Core profle.
+This mapping may produce a “profile” of the UK Core profile.
 During the mapping process, a variety of decisions are made, for example, relating to the use of appropriate terminology bindings, such as SNOMED CT.

 From a Clinical Assurance perspective, FHIR assets are reviewed for:
 - Accuracy (clinical knowledge and clinical practices)